 The information we have gathered has been developed based on guidance and evidence in men.
 If you are a trans woman, male-assigned non-binary or intersex, some of this information is still relevant to you – but your experience may be slightly different.

-Prostate Cancer is the most common cancer in men in the UK, where 1 in 8 men and 1 in 4 Afro Caribbean men will be diagnosed in their lifetime*.
+Prostate Cancer is the most common cancer in men in the UK, where 1 in 8 men and 1 in 4 Black Caribbean and Black African men will be diagnosed in their lifetime*.
 It often develops slowly, meaning many men will not show any signs for a number of years and therefore never needing treatment.

 However, sometimes Prostate Cancer can develop rapidly.
 This is where the cells in the prostate start to grow in an uncontrollable way and is more likely to spread.
 When this occurs, treatment is often needed to stop the cancer from spreading.